axmolengine/spine-axmol/spine37/README.md

-# The spine-runtime for engine-x
+# The spine-runtime for adxe
 * version: 3.7
 * based on spine-cpp